Page loading ... Please wait.

 The icing needs to be used immediately or transferred to an airtight container as royal icing hardens when exposed to air.
 Cover with plastic wrap when not in use.

 For Confectioners Frosting: In an electric mixer, cream the butter until smooth and well blended.
 Add the vanilla extract.
 With the mixer on low speed, gradually beat in the sugar.
 Scrape down the sides of the bowl and beater.
-Add the milk and beat on high speed until frosting is nice and smooth.
+Add the milk and beat on high speed until frosting is thick and smooth.

 Pappas, Lou Seibert. 'the Christmas Cookie Book'.
 Chronicle Books.
 New York: 2000.